This file is Copyright 2019 Volatility Foundation and licensed under the Volatility Software License 1.0

 [docs] @classmethod def physical_offset_from_virtual(cls, context, layer_name, proc): """Calculate the physical offset from the virtual offset of a process.
 Args: context: The context containing layers and modules information. layer_name: The name of the layer containing the process memory. proc: The process object for which to calculate the physical offset.
 Returns: int: The physical offset of the process.
 Raises: TypeError: If the primary layer is not an Intel layer. """ memory = context.layers[layer_name] if not isinstance(memory, layers.intel.Intel): raise TypeError("Primary layer is not an intel layer") (_, _, ph_offset, _, _) = list( memory.mapping(offset=proc.vol.offset, length=0) )[0] return ph_offset

-[docs] @classmethod def scan_processes( cls, context: interfaces.context.ContextInterface, layer_name: str, symbol_table: str, filter_func: Callable[ [interfaces.objects.ObjectInterface], bool ] = lambda _: False, ) -> Iterable[interfaces.objects.ObjectInterface]: """Scans for processes using the poolscanner module and constraints.
-Args: context: The context to retrieve required elements (layers, symbol tables) from layer_name: The name of the layer on which to operate symbol_table: The name of the table containing the kernel symbols Returns: A list of processes found by scanning the `layer_name` layer for process pool signatures """ constraints = poolscanner.PoolScanner.builtin_constraints( symbol_table, [b"Pro\xe3", b"Proc"] ) for result in poolscanner.PoolScanner.generate_pool_scan( context, layer_name, symbol_table, constraints ): _constraint, mem_object, _header = result if not filter_func(mem_object): yield mem_object
+[docs] @classmethod def scan_processes( cls, context: interfaces.context.ContextInterface, kernel_module_name: str, filter_func: Callable[[interfaces.objects.ObjectInterface], bool] = lambda _: ( False ), ) -> Iterable[interfaces.objects.ObjectInterface]: """Scans for processes using the poolscanner module and constraints.
+Args: context: The context to retrieve required elements (layers, symbol tables) from kernel_module_name: The name of the module for the kernel Returns: A list of processes found by scanning the `layer_name` layer for process pool signatures """ kernel = context.modules[kernel_module_name] constraints = poolscanner.PoolScanner.builtin_constraints( kernel.symbol_table_name, [b"Pro\xe3", b"Proc"] ) for result in poolscanner.PoolScanner.generate_pool_scan( context, kernel_module_name, constraints ): _constraint, mem_object, _header = result if not filter_func(mem_object): yield mem_object

-[docs] @classmethod def get_osversion( cls, context: interfaces.context.ContextInterface, layer_name: str, symbol_table: str, ) -> Tuple[int, int, int]: """Returns the complete OS version (MAJ,MIN,BUILD) Args: context: The context to retrieve required elements (layers, symbol tables) from layer_name: The name of the layer on which to operate symbol_table: The name of the table containing the kernel symbols Returns: A tuple with (MAJ,MIN,BUILD) """ kuser = info.Info.get_kuser_structure(context, layer_name, symbol_table) nt_major_version = int(kuser.NtMajorVersion) nt_minor_version = int(kuser.NtMinorVersion) vers = info.Info.get_version_structure(context, layer_name, symbol_table) build = vers.MinorVersion return (nt_major_version, nt_minor_version, build)
+[docs] @classmethod def get_osversion( cls, context: interfaces.context.ContextInterface, kernel_module_name: str, ) -> Tuple[int, int, int]: """Returns the complete OS version (MAJ,MIN,BUILD) Args: context: The context to retrieve required elements (layers, symbol tables) from kernel_module_name: The name of the module for the kernel Returns: A tuple with (MAJ,MIN,BUILD) """ kuser = info.Info.get_kuser_structure(context, kernel_module_name) nt_major_version = int(kuser.NtMajorVersion) nt_minor_version = int(kuser.NtMinorVersion) vers = info.Info.get_version_structure(context, kernel_module_name) build = vers.MinorVersion return (nt_major_version, nt_minor_version, build)

 [docs] def generate_timeline(self): for row in self._generator(): _depth, row_data = row description = f"Process: {row_data[0]} {row_data[2]} ({row_data[3]})" yield (description, timeliner.TimeLinerType.CREATED, row_data[8]) yield (description, timeliner.TimeLinerType.MODIFIED, row_data[9])